caffeinery/coffea-docs/source/user.rst

 functions
 ---------

+.. coffeafunction:: getUser(nick, network)

+              :param string nick: The user you want to get by nickname.
+              :param object network: The network to execute the command on.

+Get a user object by nickname.

+.. coffeafunction:: isUser(user)

+              :param object user: The user object you want to check.

+Checks if the passed object is a valid user object.

 .. coffeafunction:: whois(target, network, fn)

               :param object target: The ``channel`` or ``user`` object to send this message to.